 Jason has truly defied the odds, and now lives more independently in one of our dedicated step-down bungalows at the rear of the property.

 After his accident, Jason was quickly taken to hospital where he stayed in a coma for several weeks before slowly showing signs of improvement.
 Despite being told he may not be able to walk again, he began to use his legs more often and rely less on the use of a wheelchair.
 Jason was determined to get better and was dedicated to regaining his independence.

-Jason soon moved back into his home with his parents, who devoted their lives to supporting his everyday needs.
-They ensured he had everything he wanted and needed to make him happy.
-He would spend a lot of time going on holidays, going for a beer, playing in the garden or walking the dogs.
+Jason soon moved back to his family home with his parents, who devoted their lives to supporting his everyday needs.
+They did the best they could to ensure their beloved son had everything he needed to make him happy and comfortable.
+He would spend a lot of time going on holidays, popping out for a drink, playing in the garden, or walking the dogs.

 Welcoming Jason to Woodlands

 When Jason first arrived at Woodlands it was all new to him and he didn’t like the idea of change.
 This impacted his behaviour.
 He became difficult to reason with, his behaviour was unpredictable, and he was verbally challenging.
 Jason’s support team did everything they could give him reassurance and make him feel safe in his new home.